Fire and Rescue

 The State of Utah controls the purchasing and use of fireworks in all areas of Utah.
-The code allows for the use three days before, on the day of, and three days after the 4th of July and July 24th holidays.
+The code allows for the use two days before, on the day of, and one day after the 4th of July and July 24th holidays.
 Here is the code section: 53-7-225.
 Times for sale and discharge of fireworks.

-(1) This section supercedes any other code provision regarding the sale or discharge of fireworks.
+(1) Except as provided in Section 53-7-221, this section supersedes any other code provision regarding the sale or discharge of fireworks.